kdave12/MASThesis/README.md

 5. Make sure that this notebook is located in the correct directory inside the wider directory to ensure the correctness of the relative imports and file paths.

 ### GReaT Framework Installation
 GReaT framework leverages the power of advanced pretrained Transformer language models to produce high-quality synthetic tabular data.
-Generate new data samples effortlessly with our user-friendly API in just a few lines of code.
-Please see our publication for more details: https://github.com/kathrinse/be_great
+Generate new data samples effortlessly with user-friendly API in just a few lines of code.
+Please their publication for more details: https://github.com/kathrinse/be_great

 The GReaT framework can be easily installed using with pip - requires a Python version >= 3.9:
 `pip install be-great`